mervynakash/Titanic.Survivors/README.md

 Well that's it about introduction.

-This dataset is actually a competition in https://www.kaggle.com, a worldwide online Data Scientist competition hub.
-It is said that if you're new to Data Science then Titanic dataset is where you start.
+This dataset is actually a competition in https://www.kaggle.com, a worldwide online Data Science competition hub.

+If you're new to Data Science then Titanic dataset is where you should begin.

 Currently my rank in the competition is 3669.
-I hope to improve as I learn new things in R.
+I hope to improve as I learn new things in R such as randomforest, clustering etc.

 Cheers and Happy Coding.